guipelder/vue_fruitter/README.md

 # fruit

-This template should help get you started developing with Vue 3 in Vite.
+simple web application with Vue 3 in Vite. about fruits.

 ## Recommended IDE Setup